top of page

 Even older dogs can change.
 Please don’t give up on your dog!

-Get some training to improve both your lives!
+Get some training to improve both of your lives!

 Sherry Clark with Brainy Dog can be reached at (707) 922-6344 or by email at train@brainydog.com.